stemey/gform-app/README.md

 - [domain](docs/domain.md) explains the basic concepts.
 - [messages](docs/messages.md) explains the messages that the loosely coupled components use to communicate.
 - [configuration](docs/configuration.md) explains how to configure an application from the basic building blockes.
-- Browse [examples](src/gform-app/examples) to find out more about the different applciation types.